 If you are unsure about your eligibility, please contact our team at email@example.com.
 Please allow 48 hours to respond to your enquiry.

-If we issue proceedings, the claim will be issued on an “open class basis”.
+The claim has been issued on an “open class basis”.
 This means that individuals who purchased shares within the claim period are automatically included in the proceeding without the need to register their interest.
-However, in order to be entitled to receive any compensation obtained through the proceeding, individuals who meet this definition will likely be invited by the Court during the course of the proceedings to formally register their claims OR opt out of the class action
+In order to be entitled to receive any compensation obtained through the proceeding, individuals who meet this definition will likely be invited by the Court during the course of the proceedings to formally register their claims OR opt out of the class action.

-The benefit of registering your interest means you will be automatically kept up to date as to the progress of the investigation.
+means you will be automatically kept up to date as to the progress of the

 You will not be exposed to any out-of-pocket expenses, ever.

-By signing an agreement with us, if we issue proceedings, you will not be required to take any further steps to be eligible to receive any compensation obtained during the Court-ordered registration process in the future.
+By signing an agreement with us, you will not be required to take any further steps to be eligible to receive any compensation obtained during the Court-ordered registration process in the future.